Our Guide to French Terroir: Where Flavour meets Land

 Regional Specificity

-Here’s a some of our favorite “produits du Terroir”, but with such a wide variety of unique local delicacies to choose from, we are worried we may be forgetting some and upsetting some people and regions.
-We’ve always loved a good saucisson sec, ideally from SW France, jambon de Bayonne and similar pork-based charcuterie, earthy patés (we’re not keen on rillettes or quenelles for that matter) and foie gras which we know is a bit naughty.
+Here are some of our favourite “produits du Terroir”, but with such a wide variety of unique local delicacies to choose from, we worry we may be forgetting some and upsetting people and regions.
+We’ve always loved a good saucisson sec, ideally from SW France, jambon de Bayonne and similar pork-based charcuterie, earthy patés (we’re not keen on rillettes or quenelles for that matter) and foie gras, which we know is a bit naughty.

 Naughty in Brittany

 Going west, we’ll have a galette complete (savoury crepe with ham, cheese and egg) cooked on a billig along with a bolée of Normandy cider.
-And to be even naughtier, while in Brittany, the Kouign-Amann is a must try, as long as you’re not allergic to butter.
-It’s delicious and is one of our favorites, you’ll probably need to wash your hands and face after this uniquely buttery crispy treat.
+And to be even naughtier, while in Brittany, the Kouign-Amann is a must-try, as long as you’re not allergic to butter.
+It’s delicious and is one of our favourites.
+You’ll probably need to wash your hands and face after this uniquely buttery, crispy treat.

 France for Cheese Lovers